 Approximately \$105,250,000 principal amount of the District's variable rate Outstanding Water System Revenue Bonds are Weekly Rate Bonds.
 The Weekly Rate Bonds are subject to tender prior to maturity, including optional tender by the owners thereof upon seven days' notice.
 The District has entered into liquidity agreements with various banks to provide liquidity facilities for such variable rate Outstanding Water System Revenue Bonds that are Weekly Rate Bonds.
 The obligation of the District to repay any draws on such liquidity facilities is payable on a parity with the Outstanding Water System Revenue Bonds to the extent such repayment is not thereafter provided from remarketing proceeds of the related Outstanding Water System Revenue Bonds.
 Unreimbursed draws under liquidity facilities supporting such variable rate Outstanding Water System Revenue Bonds bear interest at a maximum rate that may be substantially in excess of the current interest rate on the related variable rate Outstanding Water System Revenue Bonds.
 Moreover, in certain circumstances, the failure to reimburse draws on the liquidity facilities may result in the acceleration of the scheduled payment of principal on such variable rate Outstanding Water System Revenue Bonds.
-See Table 15 in APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - WATER SYSTEM FINANCES -Variable Rate and Swap Obligations" for additional information regarding the liquidity providers, the expiration date of the related liquidity facilities and the principal amount of Outstanding Water System Revenue Bonds covered under each such liquidity facility.
+See Table 15 in APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - WATER SYSTEM FINANCES - Variable Rate and Swap Obligations" for additional information regarding the liquidity providers, the expiration date of the related liquidity facilities and the principal amount of Outstanding Water System Revenue Bonds covered under each such liquidity facility.

 In addition to the Outstanding Water System Revenue Bonds, the District has outstanding loans with the State of California's State Water Resources Control Board and the Department of Water Resources and certain interest rate swap agreements the scheduled payments under which are payable from Subordinated Water Revenues on a parity with the Water System Revenue Bonds, as described below.
-See "-Interest Rate Swap Agreements" and "-Parity State Loans."
-The Outstanding Water System Revenue Bonds, together with any additional Water System Revenue Bonds issued under the Indenture (including the Series 2015A Bonds), and any Parity Debt heretofore or hereafter issued or incurred in accordance with the Indenture, are on a parity as to the pledge of and lien on Subordinated Water Revenues.
+See "-Interest Rate Swap Agreements" and "- Parity State Loans" below.
+The Outstanding Water System Revenue Bonds, together with any additional Water System Revenue Bonds issued under the Indenture (including the Series 2015 Bonds), and any Parity Debt heretofore or hereafter issued or incurred in accordance with the Indenture, are on a parity as to the pledge of and lien on Subordinated Water Revenues.

 Interest Rate Swap Agreements.
-As of September 30, 2014, the District had outstanding interest rate swap agreements relating to Outstanding variable rate Water System Revenue Bonds (hereinafter collectively, the "Water Interest Rate Swap Agreements") with various counterparties (collectively, the "Swap Providers") in the aggregate notional amount of \$187,325,000 (of which \$82,075,000 notional amount is to be terminated in connection with the issuance of the Series 2015A Bonds).
+As of April 1, 2015, the District had outstanding interest rate swap agreements relating to Outstanding variable rate Water System Revenue Bonds (hereinafter collectively, the "Water Interest Rate Swap Agreements") with various counterparties (collectively, the "Swap Providers") in the aggregate notional amount of \$105,250,000.
 The Water Interest Rate Swap Agreements were entered into to hedge the interest rate exposure on the related variable rate Water System Revenue Bonds by synthetically converting the variable interest rate payments that the District is obligated to make with respect to the related Water System Revenue Bonds into substantially fixed payments.
-In general, the terms of the Water Interest Rate Swap Agreements provide that, on a same-day net-payment basis determined by reference to a notional amount, the District will pay a variable rate of interest (determined as a specified percentage of an interest rate index) on a like notional amount.
+In general, the terms of the Water Interest Rate Swap Agreements provide that, on a same-day net-payment basis determined by reference to a notional amount, the District will pay a fixed interest rate on the respective notional amount.
+In return, the applicable Swap Provider will pay a variable rate of interest (determined as a specified percentage of an interest rate index) on a like notional amount.